Decay of weakly charged solutions for the spherically symmetric Maxwell-Charged-Scalar-Field equations on a Reissner-Nordstr\"{o}m exterior space-time: Introduction

 \item Boundedness of the scalar field energy holds.

 \item A local integrated energy decay estimate holds for the scalar field.

 \end{enumerate}

-If now we relax the smallness hypothesis on the charge, requiring only that the initial charge is smaller than a numerical constant \footnote{More precisely, the maximal value is $q_0|e_0| = \frac{1}{4}$, where $e_0$ is the initial asymptotic charge, c.f.\ section \ref{chargenotations}.} and assume \ref{intro2} and \ref{intro3}, then \begin{enumerate} \item the energy \footnote{By this, we mean all the energies transverse or parallel to the event horizon or null infinity, or $L^2$ flux on any constant $r$ curve.} of the scalar field decays at an inverse polynomial rate, depending on the charge.
+If now we relax the smallness hypothesis on the charge, requiring only that the initial charge is smaller than a numerical constant \footnote{More precisely, the maximal value is $q_0|e_0| = \frac{1}{4}$ for the weakest claimed decay and $q_0|e_0| = 0.8267$ for the improved one, where $e_0$ is the initial asymptotic charge, c.f.\ section \ref{chargenotations}.} and assume \ref{intro2} and \ref{intro3}, then \begin{enumerate} \item the energy \footnote{By this, we mean all the energies transverse or parallel to the event horizon or null infinity, or $L^2$ flux on any constant $r$ curve.} of the scalar field decays at an inverse polynomial rate, depending on the charge.

 \item The scalar field enjoys point-wise decay estimates at an inverse polynomial rate consistent with \ref{intro4}.

 \end{enumerate}

 These results are stated in a simplified version in Theorem \ref{main} and later in a more precise way in Theorem \ref{maintheorem}, Theorem \ref{boundednesstheorem} and Theorem \ref{decaytheorem}.